Off-Campus Housing Policy

 - Sign the Off-Campus Housing Contract.

-- Provide the Office of Residential Life with their local address and cell phone number.
+- Provide the Office of Residential Life with their complete mailing address of their off-campus residence and cell phone number.

 Safety and Security

-In non-emergency situations, including for non-emergency illness or injury, students living off campus are responsible for their own transportation to available medical care.
-During the hours of 2:00 a.m. to 6:00 p.m., students living off campus who need transportation for such situations may use Brunswick Taxi or other taxi services.
-Between 6:00 p.m. and 2:00 a.m., all students may use the shuttle within a one-mile radius of campus center.
-For more information on the shuttle and its scheduled stops, click here.
+In non-emergency situations, including for non-emergency illness or injury, students living off-campus are responsible for their own transportation to available medical care.
+During the hours of 2:00 a.m. to 6:00 p.m., students living off-campus who need transportation for such situations may use Brunswick Taxi or other taxi services.